Home > Reviews > Douglas Alpine Review

 Sinkage and Responsiveness

-As I noted earlier, I don’t like feeling “stuck” on a mattress, and I find this phenomenon common when mattresses have memory foam that envelops or cradles the body.
-Like the Douglas Original, the mattress would respond within seconds after pressure was removed but lacks bounce.
-When we dropped a 5lb ball onto the mattress, it only bounced once, and a few centimetres above the mattress’ surface, before settling.
+As noted, I don’t enjoy the “stuck” sensation that some memory foam mattress designs create — and the Douglas Alpine feel is a textbook example of this.
+Like the Douglas Original, the alpine mattress responds within seconds after pressure is removed but lacks meaningful bounce.
+When we dropped a 5lb ball onto the mattress surface, it only bounced once — a few centimetres above the surface — before settling.

 How does it suit different sleeping positions?